How Often Should You Get an Assisted Stretch?

 • Better range of motion for power and technique

-Recommended frequency: 2–3 times per week.
+I recommend 2–3 sessions per week.
 During heavy training blocks, even 3+ sessions is common.

 Abel from HandsOnRecovery expertly guides a client through an assisted stretch therapy session, focusing on tension relief and improved flexibility.